-Polychromatic Studio has several commission-based marketing/sales positions and internships available.
-These are ideal for self-motivated individuals looking for additional income as well as those interested in creative and professional photography, the fashion industry and/or modeling.
+Polychromatic Studio has several part time marketing/sales positions available.
+These are ideal for self-motivated individuals looking for additional income as well as those interested in creative and professional photography, the fashion industry and the beauty industry.
 The positions are designed to be entirely flexible — no set hours, and work according to your own schedule.
 If desired, you will also have the opportunity to learn about photography and marketing, and expand your own professional network.
-We are looking for individuals willing to work as part of a close-knit, professional team.
-These are commission based positions — make a sale via pitch or referral, and receive 25% (1/4) of the booking fee.
+We are looking for individuals willing to work as part of a close-knit, professional team — make a sale via pitch or referral, and receive 10% of the booking fee.
 This opportunity is perfect for students looking for additional income and real-world experience in the photography, fashion and beauty industries.

 Q: What does Polychromatic Studio do?